Gheovgos/Android-Universalis/README.md

 Finally, launch the game exe.
 At the moment, only tested with EU4.
+To create a shortcut that automatically launches comet, simply create the shortcut as normal (right click on your .exe, then create shortcut, while you are in your container).
+Then, in the app settings, select “Use secondary Executable,” indicate the path to “comet.bat” (note: the path to the .vbs script must be specified within the bat file; this script must be placed together with comet.exe in the game folder).
+Also, I noticed that Winlator cannot locate the second executable file within the C: drive, so I recommend placing it in D:.
+I don't know if it also works with Z: and E:), indicate the delay time (with 0 it will not start, any other integer value will, 5 ms should be fine) and you're done.
+You should now be able to run the game + comet and unlock the related achievements.

 With the GOG version installed, you can also connect to a server and play multiplayer.
 I haven't tested this yet, though.
 Note that you can also run comet in other ways by providing the access token.
 Unfortunately, I haven't found any other ways to do this, so the “heroic” solution seems to be the fastest and easiest.
 If I find any, I'll let you know here.